 – Book a taxi for the day.
 This option involves quite a haggling about the price and requires some destination and time scheduling on your part, but gives you the chance to visit the valley at the best time.

-but you will get a lot of knowledge from certified Egyptologist.
+but you will get a lot of knowledge from a certified Egyptologist.
 The tricky part is to find a decent guide though.
 I was lucky, and I got a super knowledgeable one that not only gave me a ton of useful and interesting information but also tailor-made and my two days in the city and even got me some snacks!
-You can contact Raina at [email protected].
+You can contact Rania at email@example.com.

-If private guides are not your thing here are some group tours:
+If private guides are not your thing here are the best group tours in the valley.